 Prior to fit testing, it is required that all employees fill out OSHA’s respiratory questionnaire to be used for their evaluations.

 Respirator Fit Testing

-Fit testing is required for any general industry worker who may be exposed to the respiratory hazards mentioned and is quite common in healthcare, manufacturing, and construction.
+A Respirator Fit Test is required for any general industry worker who may be exposed to the respiratory hazards mentioned and is quite common in healthcare, manufacturing, and construction.

 Testing is essential to ensure the proper fit.
 It’s also important to note that not all respirators protect against the same hazards.
 For example, respirators that protect from dust may not protect you from vapors, etc.

 There are two different fit tests, Quantitative and Qualitative.

 Qualitative Respirator Fit tests are used for a half-mask respirator (like the N-95) and use smoke or a smell to test for a good seal.
 They are generally less accurate than a quantitative test.
 This test does not measure the amount of air entering the mask and is a pass/fail test.